 Consider this, in that first email include some copy that openly asks them if they still have an interest.
 It shows that you’re clearly listening to their wants, needs and interests.

-It also stops them from getting email fatigue and doing the dreaded delete-before-opening behaviour us email marketers are scared of.
+Also, it stops them from getting email fatigue and doing the dreaded delete-before-opening behaviour us email marketers are scared of.

 It shows you’re human.